thoughtbot/bourbon/readme.md

 **Buttons**

 The button add-on provides well-designed buttons with a single line in your CSS.
+The demo folder contains examples of the buttons in use.

 The mixin can be called with no parameters to render a blue button with the "simple" style.